DeanH1990/be-nc-games-project/README.md

 This will create the main development database.

+These files will both need to be added to a .gitignore file in order to prevent them being committed to github.
+To ignore both you can add .env.* in the .gitignore file.
+This will ignore all .env files.

 **Please ensure you work through the tickets in numerical order.**

 ## Git Branching and Pull Requests